Boltzmann Distribution on "Short" Integer Partitions with Power Parts: Limit Laws and Sampling: Acknowledgments

-J.C.P.\ was supported by an EPSRC Doctoral Training Partnership scholarship at the School of Mathematics, University of Leeds.
-The authors have benefited from the useful discussions with Yuri V.\ Yakubovich (Saint Petersburg).
+J.C.P.\ was supported by an EPSRC Doctoral Training Partnership scholarship at the School of Mathematics, University of Leeds (grant number 2106382).
+The authors have benefited from the useful discussions with Yuri V.\ Yakubovich.